Meet our Management Team!

 Richard "Dick" Gassner, JD

 “Do the right thing.
 Period.”
-This is the philosophy that Dick Gassner works by every day and strives to cultivate in the working environment at McCoy Foat.
+This is the philosophy that Dick Gassner works and lives by every day.
 He explains, “I don’t believe in taking shortcuts.
 I’ve found that if you do the right thing – always acting with integrity and professionalism in the best interest of others – success will always follow.”

 Dick officially retired June 30, 2016, but he will always be an important member of our team.
 He remains available for special projects and “is only a few miles from the office” whenever we need a hand.
 Dick admits that he’s more of a “word guy” or wordsmith than a “numbers guy.”
 But don’t let that fool you.
 While he may be a writing and problem-solving dynamo, he can still hold his own with a financial statement.
 As one of the original founders of McCoy Foat, Dick manages special projects on a part-time basis, including researching legal issues, finding answers to tough questions, writing policies, negotiating tax disputes, serving as a designated trustee for structured settlements, and of course, managing business and individual clients.
 He also helps business owners establish legal entities and navigate the obstacles that arise throughout the life of any business.